Are you facing a project that requires some material removal? You might be wondering: should you reach for a sander or a grinder?

 - Recommended Tool: Bench grinder or belt sander

-- Why: A bench grinder is perfect for sharpening most tools like chisels, axes, and lawn mower blades, offering precision and the ability to handle hard materials.
+- Why: Ideal for sharpening chisels, axes, and lawn mower blades with precision on hard materials.

 4. Preparing Drywall for Painting